Focus and Scope

 Specifically, the scope of Literasi Nusantara includes:

-This area focuses on the advancement of teaching and learning across various levels, particularly in primary and secondary education.
+1. Innovations in Education and Pedagogy This area focuses on the advancement of teaching and learning across various levels, particularly in primary and secondary education.

 • Core Subject Instruction: Innovative strategies in teaching Science, Social Sciences, Mathematics, Citizenship Education, and Indonesian Language.